 - It is implied by one prisoner, Carrie "Big Boo" Black, that her former lover, Mercy, was not really gay, although whether that was true or was only an expression of jealousy over the fact that Mercy had left her for another prisoner, Tricia Miller, is debatable; Mercy quickly lost contact with Tricia following the former's release.

 - Downplayed with Maritza and Flaca, who attempt a one-time drunken kiss on the Christmas episode.
-They quickly let the experiment go, resuming their mostly platonic Romantic Two-Girl Friendship.
+They quickly let the experiment go, resuming their mostly platonic Pseudo-Romantic Friendship.

-- Finally, discussed by the second season's Big Bad, Vee, who calls it "gay for stay" and warns her surrogate daughter Taystee that it's a stain on one's reputation in her mind.
+- Discussed by the second season's Big Bad, Vee, who calls it "gay for stay" and warns her surrogate daughter Taystee that it's a stain on one's reputation in her mind.

 - During the Prison Arc of My Name Is Earl, this is a major plot point.
 The leaders of two rival prison gangs were placed in "the hole" together, in an attempt to resolve the conflict.
 After they wore themselves out fighting, they started talking to one another and found they had a lot in common.
 Soon, this grew into a friendship...and shortly after that, it was a full-on romantic relationship.
 Unfortunately, they felt they couldn't be together because their gangs wouldn't approve...so they would purposely start fights in the prison yard just to get a few moments together.
 Earl has to figure out how to help them be together without the gang fights.